dos-group/vessim/docs/references/overview.rst

 Overview
 ==========

-Vessim is a versatile co-simulation testbed for carbon-aware applications and systems.
+Vessim is a versatile **co-simulation testbed for carbon-aware applications and systems**.
 It lets users connect domain-specific simulators for energy system components like renewable power generation, energy storage, and power flow analysis with real software and hardware.